 Charlotte Street Foundation administers an independent jury panel each term.

-Entering its fifteenth year, the Studio Residency Program provides free studio and rehearsal spaces to exceptional young, emerging, and/or already accomplished artists in need of workspace in which to create and to develop their creative processes, professional practices, and peer networks.
+Entering its sixteenth year, the Studio Residency Program provides free studio and rehearsal spaces to exceptional emerging and/or already accomplished artists in need of workspace in which to create and to develop their creative processes, professional practices, and peer networks.
 Through the program’s offerings—which include studio space, required monthly meetings, presentations, studio visits, mentorships, public programs, exhibitions, and access to a multidisciplinary network of artist peers—Charlotte Street’s Studio Residency Program encourages creative production, artistic experimentation and collaboration, professional development, and community building.

 Charlotte Street Foundation addresses artist’s need for studio space in Kansas City by securing vacant downtown office space, in partnership with generous real estate owners.
 Since its inception in 2004, the program has supported hundreds of artists.
-Approximately 30 artists will be in residence during the year-long term (September through September).
-Charlotte Street strives to have an equal mix of emerging and established artists representing a multiplicity of disciplines.
-Applicants will be notified by July 2018.
+Approximately 30 artists will be in residence during the year-long term (September 2019 through September 2020).
+Charlotte Street strives for an equal mix of emerging and established artists representing a multiplicity of disciplines.
+Applicants will be notified by July 2019.